nvidia-cosmos/cosmos-reason1/README.md

 ## Post-Training

 The [nvidia-cosmos/cosmos-rl](https://github.com/nvidia-cosmos/cosmos-rl) repository is an async post-training framework specialized for Supervised Fine-Tuning (SFT) and Reinforcement Learning with Human Feedback (RLHF).
 It prioritizes performance, scalability, and fault tolerance.

-For detailed instructions on running SFT and PPO training, please refer to our [User Guide](docs/UserGuide.md).

 ## License and Contact